We are dedicated to changing the face of tech.

 Group shot from uncodebar 10 at Google

-Everyone at codebar wants to say the biggest thank you to every single person who has ever attended, or volunteered, at one of our events.
-We would not have been able to help 19,358 students if it were not for your amazing support of everything we do.
+We would not have been able to help 20,163 students if it were not for your amazing support of everything we do.
 You really are the backbone of what we do!

-We also want to give a big thank you to all the companies who have supported us over the last 11 years.
+We also want to give a big thank you to all the companies who have supported us over the last 12 years.
 Your support of our mission has made tech a more inclusive industry to be involved in.
+We look forward to many more years of teaching people to code for free.

 If you’re keen to get involved or support our mission of making tech more inclusive then please get in touch at: [email protected]